 Reason #2: Your supplier needs the prepayment to pay their suppliers

-This situation is common if your supplier is small, has financial problems, needs financing, or is trying to fulfill an order that is too big for them.
-They ask you to prepay for goods because they need to pay their own suppliers and employees so they can fulfill your order.
+This situation is common if your supplier is small, has financial problems, needs financing, or is trying to fulfill an order too big for them.
+They ask you to prepay for goods because they need the funds to pay their own suppliers and employees.
 Basically, they are asking you to finance them.

 PO funding won’t work in this scenario.
-Think about it this way: would you feel comfortable giving your supplier money if you had no assurance they will deliver?
-Remember, our business is to finance our clients, not to finance their suppliers.
+Think about it this way: would you feel comfortable giving your supplier money if you had no assurance they would deliver?
+Remember, our business goal is to finance our clients – not to finance their suppliers.

 We can pay suppliers in several ways.
 The following methods usually work well if your supplier can fulfill your order but is concerned about getting paid:

-Method #1: Wire transfer at time of shipment
+Method #1: Wire transfer at the time of shipment